peroon/blender/timber/README.md

 # Unity Output

 * Unlit Shader
-* It is not affected shader lighting, but it seems shaded by baked texture.
+* This shader is not affected from lighting, but it seems shaded by baked texture.
 ![alt tag](./output.png)

 # Baked Texture